Oscar Zeta Acosta: Motion pictures

 The film Where the Buffalo Roam (1980) loosely depicts Acosta's life and his relationship with Thompson.
 Its name is derived from Thompson's article about Acosta, "The Banshee Screams for Buffalo Meat", in reference to Acosta's book Autobiography of a Brown Buffalo.
-Actor Peter Boyle portrayed Acosta, whose character is named "Carl Lazlo, Esquire", and Bill Murray portrayed Thompson.
+Actor Peter Boyle portrayed Acosta, whose character is named Carl Lazlo, Esquire, and Bill Murray portrayed Thompson.

 Fear and Loathing in Las Vegas (1998) is a film adaptation of Thompson's 1972 novel of the same name, a fictionalized account of Thompson and Acosta's trip to Las Vegas in 1971.
-Benicio del Toro portrays Acosta, referred to in the film and novel as "Dr. Gonzo", while Johnny Depp portrays Thompson (under the alias of Raoul Duke).
+Benicio del Toro portrays Acosta, referred to in the film and novel as Dr. Gonzo, while Johnny Depp portrays Thompson (under the alias of Raoul Duke).

 The Rise and Fall of the Brown Buffalo (2017) is a documentary of the life and career of Acosta, with dramatic reenactments.
 The documentary was directed by Phillip Rodriguez and produced by Benicio del Toro.

-Quotes

-There are several works that quote or paraphrase Zeta Acosta's ideas in a humorous way, always conveyed as "legal advice".

-As Dr. Gonzo

-In Hunter S. Thompson's 1971 travel journal "Fear and Loathing in Las Vegas", the character of Oscar Zeta Acosta is portrayed as "Dr. Gonzo."
-Known for his chaotic attitude, Dr. Gonzo offers absurd advice, some of which has become iconic: